cpj/winter-2012/schedule.md

 ### mondays:
 - 10 a.m.
 15-minute meeting
-- Assignments and readings from previous week are due at 10 a.m.
+- assignments and readings from previous week are due by 10 a.m. (it would be in your best interest to finish them by the end of day on friday).
 - multimedia journalism seminar and workshop/assignment.